oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_deploy_environment_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>A list of selectors for the instance group.
-UNION operator is used for combining the instances selected by each selector.</div>
+Union operator is used for combining the instances selected by each selector.</div>
                                             <div>Required when deploy_environment_type is &#x27;COMPUTE_INSTANCE_GROUP&#x27;</div>
                                                         </td>
             </tr>